Understanding Bankruptcy · · 20 min read

 3. Submit Supporting Documents: Attach all the documentation you’ve gathered to your application.
 Make sure to include:

-• Medical records detailing your condition and treatment history.
+• and treatment history.

 • A personal statement explaining how SSDI rheumatoid arthritis impacts your daily life and work abilities.